-Court hears arguments in travel ban case
+Trump admin faces skeptical judges in travel ban hearing

 - The three-judge panel is expected to rule this week

-(CNN)A federal appeals court will hear oral arguments Tuesday evening to determine whether to lift a nationwide injunction against President Donald Trump's travel ban against citizens of seven Muslim-majority countries.
+(CNN)A federal appeals court is hearing oral arguments Tuesday evening to determine whether to lift a nationwide injunction against President Donald Trump's travel ban against citizens of seven Muslim-majority countries.

-The hearing will be conducted by telephone but contains high drama, as one of Trump's signature policies is challenged by two states and backed by numerous advocacy groups.
+The hearing conducted by telephone contains high drama, as one of Trump's signature policies is challenged by two states and backed by numerous advocacy groups.
 Trump has also repeatedly attacked the federal judge who blocked the ruling last Friday.

+The Trump administration says the courts have improperly inserted itself into the national security sphere.

+"This is a traditional national security judgment that is assigned to the political branches and the President," August Flentje, special counsel to the assistant attorney general at the Justice Department, told the panel.

 In response, Trump fired off two tweets in response attacking the judge.
 In one he referred to Robart as a "so called" judge.
 In another, he said, "Just cannot believe a judge would put our country in such peril.
 If something happens blame him and court system.
 People pouring in.
 Bad!"